Tuareg militias of Ghat: 2015

 In July 2015, clashes between Tuaregs and Tebu tribes reached Sebha, the biggest city in southern Libya, forcing hundreds of families to flee their homes.

 Efforts to negotiate a truce between Tuaregs and Tebu in September 2015 halted because the ceasefire was violated.

 On 23 November 2015, the Tuareg and Tebu tribal representatives signed a cease fire deal in Doha, Qatar, in the attempt to end the 14 month-long conflict over Obari.
 Libya Tripoli government welcomed the signing of the ceasefire deal in a statement and thanked Qatar for mediating the process.
 The ceasefire agreement ended more than a year of violent clashes between the two groups in which more than 300 people had been killed and some 2,000 injured, according to medical sources.

 2016

 Due to renewed tensions in Ubari, a task force of the Hasawna tribe was dispatched to Ubari in early February 2016 with a mandate to end ongoing clashes between Libya's Tebu and Tuareg ethnic groups.
 Reportedly, the move came in line with a ceasefire agreement signed in November 2015 in Doha by Tebu and Tuareg representatives.

 2019

-In February 2019, both the Tuareg and Tubu temporarily united under the GNA and its Tuareg commander Gen. Ali Kanna to defend against advances by the LNA under General Khalifa Haftar in Fezzan.
+In February 2019, both the Tuareg and Tubu temporarily united under the GNA and its Tuareg commander General Ali Kanna to defend against advances by the LNA under General Khalifa Haftar in Fezzan.